A Job is Not a Career

-• A “trade career” refers to a career that requires specialized skills and training, often acquired through vocational school, apprenticeships, or on-the-job training.
-Often the skills needed for these careers pay YOU to learn them, rather than having to pay an institution.
+• A “Trade career” refers to a career that requires specialized skills and training, often acquired through vocational school, apprenticeships, or on-the-job training.
+Often on these skills THEY PAY YOU to learn them, rather than having to pay an institution.
 Some examples of Trade Careers:

 Construction: Electricians, plumbers, carpenters, welders, HVAC technicians.